-In view of the fact that approximately 22% of our production takes place in Bangladesh, this is an important producer country for us.
-Bel&Bo goes to Bangladesh at least twice a year.
-In addition to prospecting, we also visit existing PU's during these trips in order to inspect working conditions.
-If we notice that a PU is not meeting the expectations of our CoLP, this is immediately discussed with the workshop in situ and we explore ways of tackling this together.
+Since approximately 29% of our production takes place in Bangladesh, this is an important production country for us.
+Bel&Bo travels to Bangladesh at least twice a year.

+In addition to prospection we also visit existing PU's during these trips to have a look at the working conditions.
+If we notice that a PU is not meeting the expectations of the Code of Labour Practices, we immediately discuss the issue with the PU and we explore ways of tackling this together.

-The most important issues established:
+Most important issues identified:

-- Minimum and living wage.
-These differ very considerably.
-The minimum wage is the first priority, but there is certainly a case for more action regarding a living wage. - · The safety of buildings.
+• Minimum and living wage.
+These differ considerably.
+The minimum wage has first priority, but there is need for more action regarding to living wage.
+We follow the developments and are looking at best practices in Living Wages.